barbudangabriel-gif/Flowmind/EMAIL_TRADESTATION_CALLBACK_REQUEST.md

 - Trade (optional)

 REASON FOR REQUEST:
 This redirect URI is for our development environment hosted on GitHub Codespaces.
-We are developing an options analytics platform that integrates with TradeStation's API for market data and portfolio management.
+We are developing an options analytics platform that integrates with TradeStation's API for market data and mindfolio management.

 Please confirm once the redirect URI has been added to our application.